bakayolo/mongodb-gemalto-kmip-article/README.md

 MongoDB is taking care of everything, you only use Safenet KeySecure as a Keys Store.

 In this tutorial, I will describe the detailed process of setting up a MongoDB Standalone with Encryption at Rest using Gemalto Safenet KeySecure.
 The process to encrypt a MongoDB ReplicaSet is similar as you can encrypt each node independently from each other.
-Considering you have a 3 Nodes ReplicaSet, you could have 2 nodes encrypted and one node non encryped with no impact.
+To demonstrate the independence between nodes, you could configure a 3 Nodes Replica Set, with 2 nodes encrypted and one node unencrypted, without any impact.
+Though of course this wouldn't make any sense!

 The bulk part of the work for setting up Encryption at Rest would be to create the certificates in order to setup the TLS (Transport Layer Security) between your MongoDB Instance and the KMIP (Key Management Interoperability Protocol) Server manager by Safenet KeySecure.
 Fortunately, you will use the Safenet KeySecure Web Console to perform most of the operations.